 In order to mitigate potential transfer pricing adjustments, and consequential surcharge levies, it is imperative that Singapore taxpayers put in place a robust defense with regard to their transfer pricing arrangements on a consistent basis.
 This could involve the following:

-- Review operating model/transfer pricing model—the IRAS would endeavor to check if the pricing policy adopted for the various inter-company transactions is aligned with the operations of the taxpayer.
+- Review operating model/transfer pricing model—the IRAS would endeavour to check if the pricing policy adopted for the various inter-company transactions is aligned with the operations of the taxpayer.
 Accordingly, a review of the operating model and pricing policies becomes imperative to ensure that the pricing policies are set to remunerate the group entities, including the Singapore-based taxpayer, in line with their relative contribution to such transaction.

 - Maintain adequate transfer pricing documentation—the IRAS prescribes the content of the transfer pricing documentation to be maintained by Singapore taxpayers engaging in inter-company transactions.
 Taxpayers should ensure that such documentation is maintained where required and that such documentation is comprehensive enough to defend the inter-company arrangements in the case of a transfer pricing audit.